Ellington on CD The Dooji Collection

 6 Municipal ParksLittle Rock has six municipal parks.
 War Memorial, MacArthur, Rebsamen, Boyle, Allsopp and Gillam, the latter used exclusively by Negroes.
 There is also the Dunbar Community Center for Negroes.

-There are two municipal swimming pools, one at War Memorial Park for whites and one at Gillam Park for Negroes.
+There are two municipal swimming pools, one at War Memorial Park for whites and on at Gillam Park for Negroes.
 Municipal golf courses for whites are at Rebsamen Park and War Memorial Park.
 There are none for Negroes.
 War Memorial Park and MacArthur Park have tennis courts for whites and the Dunbar Community Center has a tennis courts for Negroes.

-Douthit said that as far as he knew, Negroes may visit all the parks, but are forbidden by custom from using the swimming pool, golf courses at tennis courts that are intended for whites.
+Douthit said that as far as he knew, Negroes may visit all the parts, but are forbidden by custom from using the swimming pool, golf courses at tennis courts that are intended for whites.
 He said this custom was enforced by the city.

 The city manager said that whites and Negroes already shared many facilities in the city parks.
 He mentioned the zoo and concession rides at War Memorial Park.
 He said the question of whether Negroes may use the picnic facilities at all the parks or the pistol range at Rebsamen Park never had been raised.

-Mayor Werner C. Knoop could not be reached for comment, but Douthit confirmed that the Board last summer had considered the matter of whether to desegregate all of the park and recreational facilities.
+Mayor Werner C. Knoop could not be reached for comment but, but Douthit confirmed that the Board last summer had considered the matter of whether to desegregate all of the park and recreational facilities.
 "The board never did come to a decision that I'm aware of," Douthit said.
 He added that the Negroes had not contacted the city about the matter since August.

 Request in JulyThe Negro plaintiffs said in the lawsuit that part of their group and some other Negroes first contacted Douthit sometime prior to July 18 and complained of discriminatory practices in the use of the Auditorium and park and recreational facilities.
 The Negroes asked that the city "take the necessary steps to ease operating such facilities on a racially segregated basis," the suit said.